johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

 ## System F

 System F adds the notion of _polymorphic types_ to the Simply Typed Lambda Calculus.
 The term polymorphic carries a lot of baggage, but here it is _parametric polymorphism_ [3].
 That is, the type of a term can change depending on the setting.
-Unsurprisingly this is very similar to the parametric polymorphism in Haskell.

 <div class="center">
   <img src="/assets/images/diagrams/system-f-cs/system-f-grammars.png"></img>